 - (i) shift working

 - (ii) free and rest day working

 - (iii) evening working

 - (iv) recall to work (including travel time)

 - (v) standby duty

 - (vi) unavoidable split shift or split duty working

 - (vii) irregular hours working

 - (viii) lettings.

-- 2.7 For employees above point 28 (NB: point 23 on the new pay spine wef 1 April 2019) the employing authority shall have discretion to pay the allowances set out in 2.6 (except additional hours) or to apply an inclusive rate of pay to take all the features of the job into account.
+- 2.7 For employees at or above point 23 the employing authority shall have discretion to pay the allowances set out in 2.6 (except additional hours) or to apply an inclusive rate of pay to take all the features of the job into account.
 For planned additional hours working the authority may also make an additional payment.